aguskuster/TTAB/README.md

 ```
 ## Process

-When you use the extension a mini tab will be displayed on the top of the window and it will close once the account is blocked.
+When you use the extension a mini tab will be displayed on the left bottom of the window and it will close once the account is blocked so dont worry c: .
 <p align="center"><img src="./images/icon_128.png" width="100"></a></p>